Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 As introduced earlier, the MVC pattern play a very important role in the maintainability of the code and the possibility to detect and fix bugs faster.
-The model is the part of the application that let to instantiate the different object of the program such as a tournament, players, rounds or matches.
+The model is the part of the application that let to instantiate the different objects of the program such as a tournament, players, rounds or matches.
 ***
 ### 5. The View
+***
+The view is the part of the application that is responsible to interact with the user.
+The view display information to the user and collect data communicated by the user.
+Next, the view notify to the controller, the data collected from the user and the controller updates information to the model that will store this information to the database.
+***
+### 6. The controller
+***